Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in or near La Spezia provide low-latency access to the Port of La Spezia, one of Italy's major container ports.
-This is critical for logistics, shipping, naval, and industrial companies operating in the region.
+Proximity To Key Business Districts: Data centers are located near the Port of La Spezia and major naval shipyard clusters.
+This physical proximity is vital for low-latency IoT and automation deployments in the shipping sector.

 Natural Disaster Risk